jqi41/Pytorch-Tensor-Train-Network/README.md

 ## Reference:

-We also borrow some c header files from the open-source project and the recently released format journal version [4] from Novikov et al. Please also check their works as below.
+We also borrow some c header files from the open-source project and the recently released journal version [4] from Novikov et al. Please also check their works as below.

 [3] Novikov, A., Podoprikhin, D., Osokin, A., & Vetrov, D. P. (2015).
 Tensorizing neural networks.
 In Advances in neural information processing systems (pp. 442-450).